MicrosoftDocs/winrt-api/windows.system.remotedesktop.provider/remotedesktopregistrar_desktopinfos.md

 ## -remarks

-When the URI `ms-remotedesktop:setup` is invoked, remote desktop client apps should call **Append** on the **DesktopInfos** collection to register Cloud PCs to the Windows shell.
+When the URI `ms-remotedesktop:setup` is invoked, remote desktop client apps should call **Append** on the **DesktopInfos** collection to register Windows 365 Cloud PCs to the Windows shell.

 ## -see-also